Your go-to resource for Competitor Analysis in Autonomous Vehicles

 Paul Drysch, Founder & CEO, PreAct Technologies

-PreAct’s market, near-field sensing, is already a $30 billion a year market.
-But existing technologies are holding back the industry from reaching self-driving functionality.
-We want to replace other sensors with our short range lidar that could enable better functionality and convenience at the same cost”,
+PreAct’s market, near-field sensing, is already a $30 billion-a-year market.
+However existing technologies are holding back the industry from reaching self-driving functionality.
+We want to replace other sensors with our short-range lidar that could enable better functionality and convenience at the same cost”,

 Dave Opsahl, CEO Actify